azemetre/js-dev-env/README.md

 ### Mock API

-The Mock API in the `src/` directory is meant moch a user database
+The Mock API in the `src/` directory is meant to mock a user database

 To view this database run the following command into your terminal: `npm run open:src`